gdraheim/timetrack-odoo/zeit2json.setup.md

 The zeit records are given per week.
 Each week is introduced with "**" where the first date is the references for the following timesheet notes given by weekday.
 You can choose whether to have that base date starting a week on sunday or monday.
-The weekdays are given in German by default (sorry for that).
+The weekdays can be given in the German or English two-letter abbreviation.

     so **** WEEK 02.01.-09.01.
     so 2:45 PM4 tech session